The 2019 Annandale Parade

 "THE BEST SMALL TOWN PARADES IN AMERICA"

-The popular Annandale Parade will be held on Saturday, October 27, 2018, beginning at 10:00 am.
+The popular Annandale Parade will be held on Saturday, October 26, 2019, beginning at 10:00 am.
 Marching along Columbia Pike from the historic white church and the Annandale Shopping Center near Gallows Road, all the way to the Bowling Alley-Safeway, thousands of participants from Clowns, Storybook Characters, and Marching Bands to Antique & Military Cars, Fire Trucks, Civic Organizations, Scouts, and beautifully costumed International Dancers will parade before the residents of Greater Annandale.
 Sponsored by the Annandale Chamber of Commerce, this sixty-eight-year-old tradition only gets bigger and better every year.
 Register early, before all spaces are taken.
+Entry forms are available in the right column of this page along with the parade route and the chamber's email address for more information at firstname.lastname@example.org

 The 2017 Annandale Parade marched through the Annandale business district